getsling/GVGoogleBannerView/README.md

 GVGoogleBannerView
 ==================

-Google-AdMob-Ads-SDK banners in interface builder with handy delegate callbacks.
+Google-Mobile-Ads-SDK banners in interface builder with handy delegate callbacks.

-Normally requesting a banner from Google's AdMob Ads SDK involves code like this:
+Normally requesting a banner from Google's Mobile Ads SDK involves code like this:

 ```objective-c
 - (void)viewDidLoad {